 In addition, mobility assistance dogs help people open doors, can turn lights on and off, and carry out other household tasks.
 Also, they can pick up and carry various objects for their handlers.
 All of this greatly facilitates the day-to-day life of their owners.

-This type of service dog is trained to respond to even the slightest indications of serious illness of its owner.
+This type of service dog is trained to respond to even the slightest indication of serious illness in its owner.
 Dogs usually warn their owner of a possible deterioration in their health in advance.

-For example, if a person suffers from diabetes, a service dog can detect when the level of blood sugar is highs and lows.
-Usually, diabetic alert dogs can smell a rise in blood glucose or notice other symptoms such as sweating or tremors.
+For example, if a person suffers from diabetes, a service dog can detect when the level of blood sugar is high or low.
+Usually, diabetic-alert dogs can smell a rise in blood glucose or notice other symptoms such as sweating or tremors.
 This gives the owners of such dogs the opportunity to normalize blood sugar levels in time and avoid serious consequences.
 In addition, diabetic alert dogs can bring the necessary medications, call for help, for example by using the panic button, help the owner move to a safe place, and many other functions.

 Another subspecies of alert service dogs are allergy detection dogs.
 When an allergen enters the body of a person, the animal is the first to feel a change in health.
-In addition, allergy detection dogs can feel food allergens even before eating it if the owner was not aware of this.
+In addition, allergy-detection dogs can feel food allergens even before eating them if the owner was not aware of this.